Mental Wellness Apps with Journaling

 Reflection

-Reflection is the strongest alternative if you want free-form AI analysis rather than guided prompts.
-Its AI asks follow-up questions and draws connections across entries.
-It lacks Rosebud's therapist-designed structure but has comparable AI depth.
-Best for self-directed analytical types who find guided prompts limiting.
+Reflection is the strongest alternative if you want free-form AI analysis rather than structured prompts.
+Its AI asks follow-up questions, draws connections across entries, and engages in Socratic dialogue that builds real self-awareness.
+It lacks Rosebud's therapist-designed structure and long-term memory depth - but it's a serious tool.

 Daylio